LLM.js — Universal LLM Interface

 llmawait llm.chat("what's the color of the sky in hex value?"); // Response: sky blue

-await llm.chat("what about at night time?"); // Response: darker value (uses previous context to know we're asking for a color)
+await llm.chat("what about at night time?"); // Response: darker value (uses previous context)

 Message History